A-Morabet/invoice-generator-allied/readme.md

 </div>
 </br>

-Made with HTML, Vanilla Javascript and CSS.
+Made with HTML, Javascript and CSS.

 ## Summary